Personal name: Naming conventions

 Different cultures have different conventions for personal names.

-This is a list of articles about particular cultures' naming conventions.
+English-speaking countries

+Generational designation

+When names are repeated across generations, the senior or junior generation (or both) may be designed with the name suffix "Sr." or "Jr.", respectively (in the former case, retrospectively); or, more formally, by an ordinal Roman number such as "I", "II" or "III".
+In the Catholic tradition, papal names are distinguished in sequence, and may be reused many times, such as Leo XIV (the 14th pope assuming the papal name "Leo").

+In the case of the American presidents George H. W. Bush and his son George W. Bush, distinct middle initials serve this purpose instead, necessitating their more frequent use.
+The improvised and unofficial "Bush Sr." and "Bush Jr." were nevertheless tossed about in banter on many entertainment journalism opinion panels; alternatively, they became distinguished merely as "W." and "H. W.".

+Rank, title, honour, accreditation, and affiliation

+In formal address, personal names may be preceded by pre-nominal letters, giving title (e.g. Dr., Captain), or social rank, which is commonly gendered (e.g. Mr., Mrs., Ms., Miss.) and might additionally convey marital status.
+Historically, professional titles such as "Doctor" and "Reverend" were largely confined to male professions, so these were implicitly gendered.

+In formal address, personal names, inclusive of a generational designation, if any, may be followed by one or more post-nominal letters giving office, honour, decoration, accreditation, or formal affiliation.

 Name order

 Western name order

-The order given name(s), family name is commonly known as the Western name order and is usually used in most European countries and in countries that have cultures predominantly influenced by Western Europe (e.g. North and South America; North, East, Central and West India; Thailand; Indonesia; Singapore; Malaysia (most of); Australia; New Zealand; the Philippines and Japan (formerly).
+The order given name(s), family name is commonly known as the Western name order and is usually used in European countries and in non-European countries that have cultures predominantly influenced by Western Europe (e.g. the United States, Canada, Australia, and New Zealand).
+It is also used in non-Western regions such as Northern, Eastern, Central and Western India; Pakistan; Bangladesh; Nepal, Sri Lanka, Thailand; Saudi Arabia; Singapore; Malaysia (most of, non-traditional); and the Philippines.

-Within alphabetic lists and catalogs, however, the family name is generally put first, with the given name(s) following and separated by a comma (e.g. Jobs, Steve), representing the "lexical name order".
+Within alphabetic lists and catalogs, however, the family name is generally put first, with the given name(s) following and separated by a comma (e.g. Jobs, Steve or Van Gerwen, Michael). representing the "lexical name order".
 This convention is followed by most Western libraries, as well as on many administrative forms.
 In some countries, such as France, or countries previously part of the former Soviet Union, the comma may be dropped and the swapped form of the name be uttered as such, perceived as a mark of bureaucratic formality.
+In the USSR and now Russia, personal initials are often written in the "family name - given name - patronymic name" order when signing official documents (ФИО), e.g. "Rachmaninoff S.V.".